Bangers and Mash

 Published March 9, 2022.
 This post may contain affiliate links.
 Please read my disclosure policy.

-Bangers and Mash is a traditional British and Irish dish consisting of pan-seared sausages that are served over mashed potatoes and topped off with onion gravy.
-It is incredibly simple to prepare and has been around for a very long time.
+Bangers and Mash is a traditional British and Irish dish made with pan-seared sausages served over mashed potatoes and topped with onion gravy.
+It is simple to prepare and has been enjoyed for generations.

 Ingredients and Substitutions